ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 you can use the {{site.data.keyword.cloudant_short_notm}} replication facility to create a database backup.

 A simple approach is to replicate the entire database to a dated backup database.
-This method works and is easy to do.
-But if you need backups for more than one point in time, such as seven daily backups and four weekly ones, you must store a complete copy of the database in each new backup database.
+This method works and is easy to do, but if you need backups for more than one point in time, you must store a complete copy of the database in each new backup database.
+You might, for example, need seven daily backups and four weekly ones.
 A complete copy might require significant disk usage, especially if your database is large.

 As an alternative,
 incremental backups are a good solution for storing